ctot-nondef/thumbnailfetcher/README.md

         // the pagesize - the pageing parameter (wich is set dynamically based on
         // rescountpath) is assumed to be "page"
       },
-      "rescountpath": "${resultCount}", // JSON path in the APIs response where the sets result count can be found "recsetpath": "${records}", // JSON path in the APIs response where the Array of records is returned "identifierpath": "${id}" // JSON path *within* one Item of the result list to indicate the thumbnails identifier },
+      "rescountpath": "resultCount", // JSON path in the APIs response where the sets result count can be found "recsetpath": "records", // JSON path in the APIs response where the Array of records is returned "identifierpath": "id" // JSON path *within* one Item of the result list to indicate the thumbnails identifier },
     "imgsource": [ //multiple image APIs descended through, until one of them returns a valid jpeg {